If anyone misses me, I'm stepping away from the forum for a while to catch up on some projects and take care of work

-I still consider myself somewhat new to the sport, though I've been fly fishing for 8 years now.
+I still consider myself somewhat new to the sport, though I've been fly fishing for 8 or so years now.
 I say this because no matter how much I learn, there always seems to be something else I don't know.

 I come from a past of bass fishing with crank baits, spinners and plastics.
 I really only got serious about fly fishing 4 years ago (2011).
-There's something about being in the great outdoors, standing in the middle of some small body of water, usually all alone with few or no one else in sight that just makes the sport so much fun, even on those days when the fishing doesn't go my way.
+There's something about being in the great outdoors, standing in the middle of some small body of water, usually all alone with few or no one else in sight that just makes the sport so rewarding, even on those days when the fishing doesn't go my way.
 I also find this sport to be a bit of a thinking man's sport.
 There are so many different aspects to consider in this "you against the fish" contest that makes fly fishing so challenging and rewarding.
-While I still do some spinner fishing, I don't get the same sense of challenge or satisfaction as with fly fishing.
+While I still do some spinner fishing, I don't get the same sense of satisfaction as with fly fishing.

 I've been told I'm following the normal progression including now tying some of my own flies.
 We both love the outdoors, camping, etc. and follow safe catch & release practices.
 I was the Den Leader of his Cub Scouts Den.
 As Cub Scouts, we also practiced "leave no trace" when we are in the outdoors.
 I thought that training was part of a great lead-in to fly fishing.
 He's now a Boy Scout and I train other Scouts in his Troop on the Fly Fishing Merit Badge.

 My primary fishing holes are located around Hagerstown (Beaver Creek, Owens Creek, Big Hunting Creek) and in Garrett County (North Branch of the Potomac, Savage River, Casselman River), Maryland.
 Initially interested in trout, I am beginning to expand the areas and types of fish I pursue.
 I have fished for smallmouth with my son in Canada (He caught the biggest fish!) and steelhead in New York (where he again caught more fish than I).
 I was one proud dad!